jnunez03/KaggleVisualization/README.md

 ![Data](https://user-images.githubusercontent.com/23710841/37130182-4daa812a-2250-11e8-955d-922d516f0543.png)
 - Axis on these graphs are slightly different due to Base Salary being an integer and Gross Salary being a float data type.
 This is could easily be fixed, by making Gross Pay variable an integer.
 ## Who were the lowest paid employees and in what years?
-(We could have done a breakdown year by year and graph the change)
+(I could have done a breakdown year by year and graph the change)
 ![Data](https://user-images.githubusercontent.com/23710841/37130179-4d881efa-2250-11e8-8f2d-81c347f94040.png)
 ## Who were the highest paid employees and in what years?
 ![Data](https://user-images.githubusercontent.com/23710841/37130178-4d7da150-2250-11e8-9aa9-614f37942986.png)